IPA-CyberLab/h132/README.md

 info    Letter writing set (name=your_lws_name) successfully created!
 ```

-- Replace `/path/to/your/repo` with the secret repository checkout path where you want to store your letter writing set.
+- Replace `/path/to/your/repo` with the path to your secret repository where you want to store your letter writing set.
 - Replace `your_lws_name` with a name of your choice for the letter writing set.

+**Note:** Setting the `LWS_DIR` environment variable defines the location where `h132` will store its configuration files for the letter writing set.

 ### 🔑 Adding Access Keys